tvl83/DeveloperDocumentation/src/content/getting-started/getting-started-connect-android.md

 # Connecting to Robots

+## Implement the Listener
- - Implement the `RobotChangedStateListener` interface.
+Implement the `RobotChangedStateListener` interface.
 This will have you implement the `RobotChangedStateListener#changedState(Robot robot, RobotChangedStateNotificationType type)` method

 ```java
 @Override